Blendify/blender-manual/blender_docs/manual/modeling/modifiers/introduction.rst

 In a modifier stack the order in which modifiers are applied has an effect on the result.
 Fortunately modifiers can be rearranged easily by clicking the convenient up and down arrow icons.
-For example, the image below shows :doc:`SubSurf </modeling/modifiers/generate/subsurf>` and :doc:`Mirror </modeling/modifiers/generate/mirror>` modifiers that have switched places.
+For example, the image below shows :doc:`Subdivision Surface </modeling/modifiers/generate/subsurf>` and :doc:`Mirror </modeling/modifiers/generate/mirror>` modifiers that have switched places.

 .. list-table:: Modifier Stack example.